-Prime properties, considered the top 5% of the residential market by value, are mostly located close to, or dotted around, the Brisbane River.
-Well-respected private schools located in these suburbs attract both local and international families alike.
+Prime properties, considered the top 5% of the residential market by value, are mostly located close to, or dotted around, Gold Coast beaches or river fronts.
+There are many well-respected private schools on the Gold Coast continuing to attract local and international families to the coastal city.